BRAIN-Lab-UNC/S3Reg/atlas/README.md

-These are the [fsaverage](https://surfer.nmr.mgh.harvard.edu/fswiki/FsAverage) atlases obtained from FreeSurfer and covnerted from FreeSurfer format to vtk format.
+#### These are the [fsaverage](https://surfer.nmr.mgh.harvard.edu/fswiki/FsAverage) atlases obtained from FreeSurfer and covnerted from FreeSurfer format to vtk format.
 They can be used to register adults' surfaces.

-For infant atlas, please download it from https://www.nitrc.org/projects/infantsurfatlas.
+#### For infant cortical surface registration, please download infant atlases from https://www.nitrc.org/projects/infantsurfatlas.